A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

 \subsubsection{Query Decomposition}

-Query decomposition methods have emerged as effective strategies to enhance the reasoning abilities of language models, particularly for complex tasks requiring multi-step or compositional reasoning.
-Techniques such as least-to-most prompting\cite{zhou2022least} break down difficult problems into progressively simpler subproblems, improving generalization to harder tasks.
-This approach has demonstrated remarkable performance on tasks like SCAN, where models like GPT-3 achieved over 99\% accuracy with just 14 exemplars.
-Self-ask\cite{press2022measuring} takes a similar approach but further refines the process by having the model ask and answer follow-up questions, reducing the compositionality gap and enabling better multi-hop reasoning.
-Additionally, chain-of-verification (CoVe)\cite{dhuliawala2023chain} improves the reliability of answers by having the model verify its responses through independent fact-checking, significantly reducing hallucinations in tasks like list-based questions and long-form generation.
-Another promising method is search-in-the-chain (SearChain)\cite{xu2024search}, which integrates information retrieval (IR) into the reasoning process.
-In this framework, the model constructs a Chain-of-Query (CoQ), where each query is verified using IR, enhancing both the accuracy and traceability of the reasoning path.
-SearChain allows the model to dynamically adjust its reasoning based on retrieved information, improving performance on knowledge-intensive tasks such as multi-hop QA and fact-checking.
+Query decomposition has proven effective for enhancing the reasoning capabilities of language models, particularly in multi-step or compositional tasks.
+Methods such as least-to-most prompting \cite{zhou2022least} decompose complex problems into simpler subproblems, enabling strong generalization, as demonstrated by GPT-3’s over 99\% accuracy on SCAN with minimal examples.
+Self-ask \cite{press2022measuring} extends this idea by prompting models to generate and answer follow-up questions, narrowing the compositionality gap and improving multi-hop reasoning.
+Chain-of-verification (CoVe) \cite{dhuliawala2023chain} enhances reliability by verifying intermediate results through independent fact-checking, reducing hallucinations in complex queries.
+Similarly, search-in-the-chain (SearChain) \cite{xu2024search} integrates information retrieval within reasoning via a Chain-of-Query (CoQ), improving accuracy and traceability in knowledge-intensive tasks.
+More recently, Chain-of-Actions (CoA) \cite{pan2025chainofaction} unifies decomposition, real-time retrieval, and verification mechanisms to further strengthen reasoning robustness in LLMs.